top of page

 At Moore Equine Education, our training begins with building that foundation.

-Start with Occlusal Equilibration & Diagnostics – Module 1, where veterinarians learn how to properly evaluate the equine mouth, understand occlusion, interpret imaging, and identify dental pathology that directly contributes to sinus disease.
+Start with Occlusal Equilibration & Diagnostics – Module 1, where I teach how to properly evaluate the equine mouth, understand occlusion, interpret imaging, and identify dental pathology that directly contributes to sinus disease.

 Ready to elevate your equine dentistry skills?